ANIL-RONGALA/ROM-FPGA-MorseGame/README.md

-# ROM-FPGA-MorseGame
+# ROM-Based Morse Code Challenge on FPGA
-A ROM-based Morse Code Challenge game for Intel Cyclone V FPGA using Verilog.
-Features multi-user authentication via EPCS64 flash, time-limited levels, score tracking with RAM, progressive difficulty, and real-time feedback.
-Simulated and verified using ModelSim with full testbench coverage.
+An interactive Morse Code Challenge game implemented on the Intel Cyclone V (5CEBA4F23C7N) using Verilog and Quartus Prime.
+Features include multi-user authentication with secure login via EPCS64 flash, time-limited levels with progressive difficulty, real-time score tracking using RAM, and modular, scalable architecture.
+Simulated and verified using ModelSim with comprehensive testbenches for ROM, RAM, timing, and authentication modules.